AdilVK007/AdilVK007/README.md

 - 💬 Ask me about **Python, JavaScript**

-- ♥️ Seeking internships/trainee on **Python, JavaScript, CSS, HTML**
+- ♥️ Seeking internships/trainee on **Python, JavaScript, CSS, HTML**-->
+- 🔭 Currently working on: Python and JavaScript projects.

+- 🌱 Currently learning: Advanced Python and JavaScript concepts.

+- 📫 How to reach me: [Gmail](adilvkblog@gmail.com) | Connect on [LinkedIn](https://www.linkedin.com/in/muhammed-adil-7671a3231/)

+- 🤝 Looking for help with: Tailwind CSS and JavaScript.

+- 💬 Ask me about: Python, JavaScript, and web development.

+- ♥️ Seeking: Internships or trainee roles in Python, JavaScript, HTML, and CSS.

 <div>
   <img src="https://visitor-badge.laobi.icu/badge?page_id=AdilVK007.AdilVK007&"  />